CloudCoded/Election_map/README.md

 # Election_map
-<p>This is a web site that display presidential election result between two candidates</p>
+<p>This is a web site that display US presidential result between two candidates</p>